-James T. Grady-James H. Stack Award for Interpreting Chemistry for the Public
+James T. Grady-James H. Stack Award For Interpreting Chemistry For The Public

 Sponsored by ACS

-McGee has been honored by numerous organizations.
-For example, he was named food writer of the year by Bon Appétit magazine in 2005, and the Research Chefs Association designated him a Pioneer in Culinology in 2000.
-He is a sought-after speaker and has participated in programs like ACS's "Cooks with Chemistry" program for food editors.
-He is also a contributor to various publications such as Nature, Food & Wine, and Fine Cooking.
-He now writes a monthly column on the science of food and cooking for the New York Times.
+Currently the Frank H. T. Rhodes Professor Emeritus of Humane Letters in Cornell University's department of chemistry and chemical biology, Hoffmann, 71, considers his major contribution to be what he conveys as a teacher.
+A colleague of Hoffmann's says, "The breadth of his educational efforts is extraordinary.
+Hoffmann is also an important role model for the new generation of chemists, showing them explicitly that they need not be afraid to speak to the world of their wonderful science."

-"McGee has an engaging, low-key way of presenting chemistry in food preparation," says Roald Hoffman of Cornell University.
-"In doing so, he has constructed a tasty bridge between our science and the general public.
-He was the pioneer, and he remains the best."
+Indeed, Hoffmann said at an ACS symposium for his 70th birthday, "I think I've been a good teacher because I've allowed the emotional into what passes between me and my students.
+So I've been able to communicate to students that the subject is ever new to me, that I care that they learn, and that I care about them as human beings."

-McGee will present the award address before the Division of Agricultural & Food Chemistry.
+Hoffmann will present the award address during the fall ACS national meeting in Washington, D.C.

 Join the conversation